prettysheep-coder/lana-bank/apps/admin-panel/cypress/manuals/users.md

 ### Step 7: View User in List

-Navigate back to the users list to verify the new user appears.
+The data table will update to show the newly created user with their email and assigned roles.

 ![Step 7: View in List](./screenshots/user.cy.ts/7_view_in_list.png)